top of page

 And when it can't, knowledge compounds elsewhere.

-Strategy and systems don't compound knowledge.
-Markets do.
+because strategy and systems don't compound knowledge.

-Assets lack attributesTrades lack transparency.
 Nothing is captured.
 Nothing is compounded.

 Knowledge trading already happens across your firm.
 The question is, who's benefiting from your Knowledge Assets and what would realignment return?